openstack/api-site/firstapp/source/getting_started.rst

 .. only:: shade

-    Use your credentials above to specify the cloud provider name, user name, password, project_name and region_name in the file :file:`~/.config/openstack/clouds.yml`.
+    Use your credentials above to specify the cloud provider name, username, password, project_name and region_name in the file :file:`~/.config/openstack/clouds.yml`.

     .. literalinclude:: ../samples/shade/clouds.yml